“All neighbouring towns and villages became a battlefield. We left everything behind, absolutely everything.”

 Forced to shelter in bunkers or crowded accommodation centres, Ukrainians are desperate for the fighting to end.
 Many are cut off from essential supplies such as food, water and power, and need urgent assistance.

-For those able to escape across the border into countries like Poland and Moldova, the emergency isn’t over.
-Refugees have been forced to leave everything behind.
 They need a safe place to stay, cash to buy basic items such as food and clothing, and access to counselling and legal aid.

 Your gift can provide cash assistance to help refugees cover their basic needs, including shelter, food and medicine.